Mist-Automation-Programmability/mist_openapi/README.md

 ## Notes
-This library may be used to automate the client SDK generation.
-It is currently tested with [openapi-generator](https://github.com/OpenAPITools/openapi-generator) and Python, but it may work with others code generators and other languages.
+This library is intented to be used to automate the client SDK generation.

-Generated code is available [here](https://github.com/tmunzer/Mist-OAS3.0-SDK)